hoanghung256/intervu-be/README.md

 #### **`<type>`**

-This prefix describes the kind of change you've made.
+This prefix describes the kind of change you have made.
 The types used in this project are:

 | Type | Description |
 | :--- | :--- |